sophchoe/QML/README.md

 Note: The loss function is different from the one proposed in the paper.
 With Pennylane, the functionality of extracting state vectors is not supported yet, hence I had to resort to a simpler loss function.

 From my experiment, SGD (stochastic gradient descent didn't perform as well as Adam.
 Experiments with different learning rates are highly encouraged.
+Adam lr = 0.005 and lr = 0.3 worked well for me.